Policy: Section VIII

 If a Complainant does not wish for their name to be shared, does not wish for an investigation to take place, or does not want a formal complaint to be pursued, they may make such a request to the Title IX Coordinator, who will evaluate that request in light of the duty to ensure the safety of the campus and to comply with state or federal law.

-In cases in which the Complainant requests confidentiality or no formal action and the circumstances allow the Title IX Coordinator to honor that request, the Title IX Coordinator will offer informal resolution options, supportive measures, and remedies to the Complainant and the community, but will not otherwise pursue Formal Resolution.
+In cases in which the Complainant requests confidentiality or no formal action and the circumstances allow the Title IX Coordinator to honor that request, the Title IX Coordinator will offer administrative resolution options and supportive measures to the Complainant and the community, but will not otherwise pursue the formal grievance process.

 If the Complainant elects to take no action, they can change that decision if they decide to pursue a formal complaint at a later date.
 Upon making a formal complaint, a Complainant has the right, and can expect, to have allegations taken seriously and to have the allegations investigated and properly resolved through these procedures.
-Delays in proceeding with Formal Resolution may cause limitations on access to evidence, or present issues with respect to the status of the parties.
+Delays in proceeding with the formal grievance process may cause limitations on access to evidence, or present issues with respect to the status of the parties.